aberi/bittorrent-engine/README.md

 	 'created by': 'ruTorrent (PHP Class - Adrien Gibrat)', 'announce': 'http://tracker.kali.org:6969/announce'}

-I chose to leave out the pieces from this object because they're a bunch of encrypted gibberish that clogs the screen.
+I chose to leave out the pieces from this object because they're a bunch of SHA1 output that clogs the screen.